elasticspoon/personal_site/_posts/2023/08/21/2023-08-21-Making a service to run tmux-continuum with no status line.md

 └── tmux-autosave.timer -> /nix/store/ds3qmyw4hkw72ac40g1w13vfj9ahwg44-home-manager-files/.config/systemd/user/tmux-autosave.timer
 ```

-You might be wondering about the `timers.target.wants` directory.
-That same symbolic link and directory would be created if we had had the initial timer file and ran `systemctl --user enable tmux-autosave.timer`.
-It is part of the installation process of the timers and the symbolic link is a way for the special `timers.target` unit to know what services it needs to start when it comes online.
+You might wonder about the `timers.target.wants` directory.
+This directory and the symbolic link within it are created if you enable the timer using `systemctl --user enable tmux-autosave.timer`.
+It's part of the timer installation process, allowing the `timers.target` unit to know which services to start.

+If you had

-If instead of having `WantedBy=timers.target` we had `WantedBy=default.target` the installation would have created a directory `default.target.wants` that would have a symbolic link to the same timer.
+used `WantedBy=default.target` instead of `WantedBy=timers.target`, the installation would have created a `default.target.wants` directory with a symbolic link to the timer.

-We can also look at the files that Nix created for use with a simple `cat \path\to\service` command or to get more fancy `systemctl cat service_name`.
+You can view the contents of the files Nix created using the `cat \path\to\service` command or, for more details, `systemctl cat service_name`.

 ```console
 $ > cat ~/.config/systemd/user/tmux-autosave.timer